elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Median function optimized for processing of unix timestamps according to the weight of each value.
 Weight means that value present 'weight' times.
 Computes the median with determined precision.
 The result is deterministic.
-The function is intended for calculating page loading time medians in milliseconds.
+The function is intended for analyzing time data like page loading time.

 **Syntax**